ublue-os/ucore/ucore/vm-test.md

 - An empty SSH port lock file under `$XDG_RUNTIME_DIR`, or under `~/.cache/ucore-vm-test` when `XDG_RUNTIME_DIR` is unset
 - Source or target images that the script pulled into host Podman storage
+- A temporary `localhost/ucore-vm-test-install:*` image tag while a direct-mode run is active; it is removed during normal cleanup and retained with `VM_TEST_KEEP`

 Lock files remain on disk, but their locks are released when the script exits.
 Cached Fedora CoreOS versions and host Podman images are not automatically